 It begins with rewiring our thoughts.

 Start by identifying your negative self-talk.
 The niggly voice reminds us that we cannot succeed even though our hearts want to.
 The conversations we have with ourselves permit us to give up when an obstacle comes our way or quit before we start.
-We find excuses that take up the space of doing and then blame it on how busy we are, justifying our actions to our subconscious mind.
+We often find excuses that occupy the space of taking action, and then blame it on being busy, justifying our actions to our subconscious mind.

 Although the kernel of those thoughts began long ago, we carry with us their ramifications.
 The good news is that it is history.